 Although green tea has a mild earthy taste, it is not regarded as an herbal tea.
 It contains caffeine, just like coffee, but in smaller quantities.
 Averagely, an 8-ounce cup of green tea contains 24 to 45mg of caffeine, depending on how it is brewed.
-On the same scale, an 8-ounce cup of coffee may contain an elevated milligram of caffeine ranging from 95 to 200 mg.
+On the same scale, an 8-ounce cup of coffee may contain amounts of caffeine ranging from 95 to 200 mg.

 This proves that green tea contains a significantly lower percentage of caffeine compared to coffee.

-This proves that green tea contains caffeine in smaller quantities compared to the amount contained in your usual cup of coffee, but not so little as not to contain caffeine at all.
+So, green tea contains caffeine in smaller quantities compared to the amount contained in your usual cup of coffee, but not so little as not to have any effect at all.
 Even a cup of decaffeinated green tea contains small amounts of caffeine, at least 12 mg or less.